LeGrizzly/VS_Code_DBAPI/README.md

 ---

-## Feedback
+## 🤝 Contributing

-Your feedback is invaluable as we cultivate this project.
-Please feel free to raise an issue on this repository to report bugs or suggest new features.
+Contributions, bug reports, and feature requests are welcome!
+If you want to help improve FS25_FleetManager, please feel free to:
+1. Open an issue to discuss proposed changes or report a bug.
+2. Fork the repository and submit a pull request.

 ---